"" Behind Their Lines: June 2018

 G.A.
 Studdert Kennedy

-Geoffrey Studdert Kennedy is one of the best-known British chaplains of the First World War; his war-time nickname “Woodbine Willie” was gained from his practice of offering cigarettes to wounded and dying soldiers as he attended to their physical and spiritual needs.
+Geoffrey Studdert Kennedy is one of the best-known British chaplains of the First World War.
+His war-time nickname “Woodbine Willie” was gained from his practice of offering cigarettes to wounded and dying soldiers as he attended to their physical and spiritual needs.
 He was awarded the Military Cross for conspicuous gallantry in 1917, when during an attack at Messines Ridge, he risked his life to cross a heavily shelled area to procure morphine for the wounded and to care for and retrieve injured soldiers from No Man’s Land.
 In his 1919 collection of essays, The Hardest Part, he wrote,

 The cutting of the world in two by the sword has helped me to see it whole.
 Men’s minds are of necessity less parochial, less insular, and more cosmopolitan, in the best sense, than they were.
 As a consequence of this there is a quickened interest in ultimate questions, a desire to know the meaning of it all.*